broadinstitute/cell-health/4.apply/repurposing_cellhealth_shiny/README.md

 Compare your favorite compound of interest to controls and every other perturbation.

 We also highlight which cell health models are being viewed with their associated expected performance.

+### Select a Compound

+Select which compound to focus on.
+The form can accept copy and paste and will perform autocomplete.

+### Check Models to Visualize

+Use check boxes to select which cell health variables should be highlighted in the provided figures.